 Given their size, Cockapoos and Jackapoos can live in an apartment.
 However, their size doesn’t mean that a small apartment is enough space for their required exercise.

-Despite being a small dog breed, they will need about 45 minutes to an hour walk every day.
-This why they are good companions for owners with an active lifestyle.
+Despite being a small dog breed, they will need about 45 minutes to an hour walk daily.
+This way, they are good companions for owners with an active lifestyle.

-As long as you are able to provide them with a lot of exercise and mental stimulation, Jackapoos and Cockapoos can live full lives in both cities and the country side.
+As long as you provide them with a lot of exercise and mental stimulation, Jackapoos and Cockapoos can live full lives in both cities and the countryside.

 Hybrid breeds tend to have a lower tendency to suffer from hereditary conditions.
 However, Cockapoos and Jackapoos may still inherit certain conditions or diseases due to their heritage.

-Take a look at the common health conditions of miniature poodles, toy poodles, Cocker Spaniels and Jack Russel Terriers to get an idea of what to look out for in your pooch.
+Look at the common health conditions of miniature poodles, toy poodles, Cocker Spaniels and Jack Russel Terriers to understand what to look out for in your pooch.

 Cockapoos vs Jackapoos: The Summary

-Both Cockapoos and Jackapoos are energetic small dogs that fit well into an active lifestyle.
-They also adapt well to different environments whether you are a couple in a city apartment or large family living in the country.
+Cockapoos and Jackapoos are small energetic dogs that fit well into an active lifestyle.
+They also adapt well to different environments, whether you are a couple in a city apartment or a large family living in the country.